Eastern Ghouta Syria: The neighbourhoods below the bombs

 A total of 71% of the area's buildings had been damaged or destroyed by December.
-More than 75% of the pre-conflict civilian population has fled.
+More than 75% of the pre-conflict civilian population had fled.

-Zamalka has the third highest rate of damage in the Eastern Ghouta area assessed by the UN.
-Some 59% of buildings had been damaged or destroyed by December.
+Zamalka had the third highest rate of damage in the Eastern Ghouta area assessed by the UN in December.
+Some 59% of buildings had been damaged or destroyed.

-There has been no water or electricity supply for at least two years, and more than 75% of the pre-conflict civilian population has fled.
+There was no water or electricity supply for at least two years, and more than 75% of the pre-conflict civilian population had fled.

-However, the area has come under repeated attack during the latest round of bombardment.
+However, the area came under repeated attack during this year's offensive.

 Video footage obtained by Reuters showed wreckage at the Al-Shifa hospital, which staff said had been hit by air and artillery strikes.

 "The clinics department is out of service, the clinical care unit is out, the surgery unit is out, the incubator unit is out, the paediatric section is out, all of the departments of the hospital are completely out of service," a man identified as a medical worker said.

 Water and electricity have been unavailable there since June 2016.

 Saqba, which had avoided the high levels of destruction suffered by neighbouring areas, also came under sustained attack in February and March.